Breast reduction surgery is a highly safe and effective means of permanently reducing breast size in patients for cosmetic and physical reasons.

 The American Society of Plastic Surgeons (ASPS) reports that breast reduction surgery has increased 146% in the last decade, and classifies breast reduction surgery as a reconstructive, rather than cosmetic, procedure, because in most cases, it is performed to correct a physical or medical problem, rather than strictly to improve one’s appearance.

-During your breast reduction surgery, Dr. Gabbay will remove the necessary amount of fat, glandular tissue, and skin from your breast, and then reshape your breast to better contour to your specific body size and shape.
-There are many variations to breast reduction surgery, and the amount of reduction needed to restore your breast health, in conjunction with your specific breast reduction aesthetic goals, will determine your unique surgical details.
+During your Beverly Hills breast reduction surgery, Dr. Gabbay will remove the necessary amount of fat, glandular tissue, and skin from your breast, and then reshape your breast to better contour to your specific body size and shape.
+There are many different types of breast reduction surgery, and the amount of reduction needed to restore your breast health, in conjunction with your specific breast reduction aesthetic goals, will determine your unique surgical details.

 Breast reduction surgery can address and correct many health complications resulting from enlarged breasts (macromastia):